-There are over 100 such online stock brokerage companies who will let you use their platform for nominal charges.
+There are over 100 such online stock brokerage companies that will let you use their platform for nominal charges.

 A great online stock broker I use is Zerodha.
 It’s extremely easy to use and understand.
 The brokerage charges are minimal and it’s perfect for all your investments needs.

 You can also use Zerodha to invest in Mutual Funds and commodities.
-They also have an app which lets you buy and sell shares in real-time in just a minute.
+They also have an app that lets you buy and sell shares in real-time in just a minute.